5 Stunning Spring Hikes on San Juan Island

 - Mt.
 Young

-Park at English Camp National Historic Park and follow the signs to the Mt Young trailhead.
+Park at English Camp National Historical Park and follow the signs to the Mt Young trailhead.
 A steep hike through old-growth Garry oaks and a carpet of wildflowers will release you onto the moss-covered summit of Mt.
 Young and reveal panoramic views of the Olympic Peninsula, the Canadian Gulf Islands, Henry Island, Pearl Island, Spieden Island and Garrison Bay.
 Explore the trails up top and respectfully observe the eagles nesting up here.

 Length: 2.2 miles, back-tracking route